Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

   - 'paths/computer-science'
 ---

-The `random.choice()` function returns a random sample drawn from an iterable argument, such as a list.
+The `random.choice()` method returns a random sample drawn from an iterable argument, such as a list.

 ## Syntax